See a Different Face of 400-Year-Old Japanese Confectioner, Kagizen, at this Modern Cafe

-When you enter the entrance of Zen Cafe, you will immediately know that you are on your way for a relaxing tea time reflecting its shop name.
-This cafe serves Japanese confectionaries that are changed according to season which you can confidently have high expectations as they are created by a long-running shop, Kagizen.
-When you are here, you will be listening to soft instrumental music playing in the background while having a break from the crowd.
-You will be seated in one of seventeen seats in the cafe including spaces where shelves are set full of books for guests to grab and be read at their table.
-The cafe not only serves Japanese tea, but it also serves coffee, freshly squeezed juice, and carbonated water allowing more visitors to easily familiarize Japanese sweets.
+As you enter ZEN CAFE, you will immediately know you’re on your way for a relaxing time reflecting the shop’s name.
+ZEN CAFE serves seasonally changing Japanese sweets that you can safely have high expectations in as they are made by a long-standing Japanese confectioner, Kagizen.
+This café plays soft instrumental background music and is the perfect place to hide away and take a break from the downtown crowds.
+ZEN CAFE has seventeen seats and features spaces with bookshelves full of books for guests to grab and read at their table.
+The cafe also not only serves Japanese tea, but coffee, freshly squeezed juice, and sparkling water too, making it the perfect place for visitors to easily familiarize themselves with Japanese sweets.

 Seasonal Fresh Fruit Juice / ￥800

 This Seasonal Fresh Fruit Juice is freshly squeezed to order!
 The fruits used change seasonally and this season’s fruits were pink grapefruit and pear.

 This semi-private single person seat sits directly across from a bookshelf that features an undefined selection of books, from photo-books on furniture, to books about how to pour a delicious coffee.
 This relaxing seating option is partly enclosed, so you can sit back and enjoy some me-time.
 There are two single person seats to the left and right of the walk way, making this a great option for friends or couples wanting to spend some alone time, together.
 The perfect seat to sit back with some Wagashi and Japanese tea while enjoying a ZEN CAFÉ moment.

 Ask for the English menu if needed.
 Also have fun and give saying some of the items such as "Kuzu Mochi" in Japanese a try too.

 - Order Tips -

 Ask to be seated in front of the bookshelf if you want to fully enjoy some solo time with a book and some tea.